-- Students are responsible for officially dropping courses online through MySolano before established deadlines. - Non-attendance or non-payment of fees does not guarantee removal of students from a course nor alleviate students responsibility to pay fees. - Established deadlines are listed for each course on student's Schedule Bill. - Students may be dropped from a class by the instructor for non-attendance. - Students who do not officially drop courses may receive a grade of F.
+- Students are responsible for officially dropping courses online through MySolano before established deadlines. - Students are responsible for paying all applicable fees each semester of attendance.
+Failure to pay fees may result in a hold on the student's account. - Established deadlines are listed for each course on student's Schedule Bill. - Students may be dropped from a class by the instructor for non-attendance. - Students who do not officially drop courses may receive a grade of F.